todiane/corri-construction-p3/README.md

 ## Bugs

 After importing the type element so that text can be typed out a line at a time the codes for Fore.WHITE or bold kept showing up e.g. '\033[1m' for bold was typed out.
 To fix this I had to remove - colorama.init(autoreset=True) - which  meant I had to go through each line of code to ensure if one line was red, all subsequent lines didn't turn red.

+I went through and adjusted all the "line too long" messages except one.
+The line that contains a breakdown of pay after deductions - line 259.
+ "pay_statement = Fore.YELLOW + (f"\n Your pay minus tax of (£{tax_amount:.2f}) and NI of (£{national_insurance_amount:.2f}) is £{pay_after:.2f}")"
+ Attempting to break this line up caused issues that I couldn't fix so I left it as one line.

 ## Credits